fish-quant/fq-segmentation/docs/imjoy-segmentation.md

 ### Recursive search for images
 Plugins will search RECURSIVELY in the provided folders for all images fitting the specified criteria, and segment them.
-Results will then be stored in a dedicated subfolder
+Results will then be stored in a dedicated subfolder.

+By default, all images matching the naming scheme will be processed.
+An optional parameter allows to specify in which subfolder the images have to be in order to be segmented.
+This allows to process nested folder hierachies and only segmenting images in the relevant subfolders.

+As an example, in the provided data we could specif the folder `example_data\analysis` as the data folder.
+This would then scan this folder and all subfolders and potentially find inappropriate files for segmentation.
+BY defingin the `Input subfolder` to be `segmentation-input`, the analysis will be restricted to this folder.

 ### Defining folder to save results
 The plugin allows to define the results folder in two ways